-By June 13, the Allied Main Army was encamped near Fritzlar.
-On the right of the French Main Army, a large French corps under Prince Xavier was encamped at Aufenau and another under M. de Saint-Pern at Gelnhausen.
-On the left of the French Main Army, Prince Camille was at Limburg and M. de Guerchy, previously at Hachenburg, had fallen back and made a junction with Prince Camille.
+- On the right of the Broglie's main army, a large French corps under Prince Xavier was encamped at Aufenau and another under M. de Saint-Pern at Gelnhausen.
+On the left of the main army, Prince Camille was at Limburg and M. de Guerchy, previously at Hachenburg, had fallen back and made a junction with Prince Camille.

-On June 14, Prince Xavier reached Schlüchtern.
-The Hereditary Prince retired from his camp near Fulda to Schlitz and M. de Caraman immediately occupied Fulda.
-The same day, Colonel Bülow at the head of the Hesse-Kassel Hussars and part of the Légion Britannique attacked the Chasseurs de Fischer with his mounted troops near Meiderich, north-east of Ruhrort.
-He drove them out of their positions and capturing 50 men.
+- On the Lower Rhine, Major von Bülow, who, as part of Spörcken's Army, was posted at Dortmund with part of the Légion Britannique and the Hesse-Kassel Hussars, attacked the Chasseurs de Fischer with his mounted troops near Meiderich, north-east of Ruhrort.
+He drove them out of their positions, capturing 50 men.
 Bülow also detached M. de Botlar over the Ruhr, the latter captured another 20 prisoners.
 In this affair, the Légion Britannique lost only 2 men and Fischer a total of 100 men.
 Bülow then retired to Essen, where he had left his infantry.

 French armies make a junction

 - Saint-Germain sent d'Auvet's Division towards the Ruhr.

 - I./Reding Infanterie remained at Mettmann to escort a convoy.

 - The rest of his Army of the Lower Rhine crossed the Rhine and marched in two columns to Kalkum where it encamped.

 - The Hereditary Prince advanced with his corps on Klein-Lüder, where the Bercheny Hussards were supposedly posted, but on his arrival the prince found that they had retired.